 “This is what rituals are for.
 We do spiritual ceremonies as human beings in order to create a safe resting place for our most complicated feelings of joy or trauma, so that we don’t have to haul those feelings around with us forever, weighing us down.
 We all need such places of ritual safekeeping.”
 Elizabeth Gilbert

 On my way into the office, I would listen to Valentine in the Morning on 104.3 MyFM.
 The humor and camaraderie between the hosts felt like I was spending the morning with friends.
 I knew all about their lives and felt invested.
-As I left work at the end of the day, I would take off my watch in the car then turn on 89.3 KPPC, the local NPR station as I battled three freeways home.
+As I left work at the end of the day, I would take off my watch in the car then turn on the local NPR station as I battled three freeways home.
 Listening to NPR helped me to catch up on the world in what felt like a one-on-one friendship.
-Once home, I would immediately change clothes, taking off my work costume and putting on the most comfortable thing I could find in order to “de-role” from my job as therapist and become me again.
+Once home, I would immediately change clothes, taking off my work costume and putting on the most comfortable thing I could find.
+This helped order “de-role” from my job as therapist and become me again.

 These rituals served as important transitions, creating space, which in turn created boundaries between my home life and my professional life.

-How often do we bring work home?
-How does this effect how present we can be with ourselves and/or our families?
-How would your life be different if you used the transitional space that is often used to distract as a way to ground, even grow?
+How often do you bring work home?
+Does this effect how present you can be with ourselves and/or our families?
+Would your life be different if you used the transitional space that is used to distract as a way to ground?
 What stops you?

-I invite you to be mindful of the way in which you release your day, whether you are a stay at home mom, a single parent rushing from work to pick up your child, or an artist working late with a deadline on the horizon.
+I invite you to be mindful of the way in which you release your day.
+This is important whether you are a stay at home mom, a single parent rushing from work to pick up your child, or an artist working late with a deadline on the horizon.
 Creating a ritual may allow more space for connection, to be present both with yourself and those you love.